Douglas BTD Destroyer: Development

 On 20 June 1941, the United States Navy placed an order with the Douglas Aircraft Company for two prototypes of a new two-seat dive bomber to replace both the Douglas SBD Dauntless and the new Curtiss SB2C Helldiver, designated XSB2D-1.
 The resulting aircraft, designed by a team led by Ed Heinemann, was a large single-engined mid-winged monoplane.
 It had a laminar flow gull-wing, and unusually for a carrier-based aircraft of the time, a tricycle undercarriage.
 It was fitted with a bomb bay and underwing racks for up to 4,200 lb (1,900 kg) of bombs or one torpedo (typically the Mark 13), while defensive armament consisted of two wing-mounted 20 mm (0.79 in) cannon and two remote-controlled turrets, each with two .50 in (12.7 mm) machine guns.

 The prototype first flew on 8 April 1943, demonstrating good performance, being faster than the Dauntless and capable of carrying more bombload, but it was heavier and more complex.
 The U.S. Navy had made a request for a new torpedo bomber developed from the XSB2D-1.
 Douglas reworked the XSB2D-1 by removing the turrets and second crewman, while adding more fuel and armor, while wing racks could carry not just one but two torpedoes, producing the BTD-1 Destroyer.
 The orders for the SB2D-1 were converted to the BTD-1, with the first BTD-1 flying on 5 March 1944.
 The BTD-1 was heavier than the XS2BD-1 and had poorer performance.
-Ed Heinemann asked for cancelling of the BTD-1.
+Ed Heinemann asked for cancellation of the BTD-1.

 Operational history

 The first production BTD-1s were completed in June 1944.
 By the time Japan surrendered in August 1945, only 28 aircraft had been delivered, and production was cancelled due to performance, along with other aircraft types that had been designed from the start as single-seaters, such as the Martin AM Mauler.
-None saw combat action.
+None saw combat.
 In any event, Heinemann and his team were already working on developing the single-seat BT2D that became the Douglas A-1 Skyraider.

+One of the two XSB2Ds was destroyed in a crash on 10 January 1946.